The Mountain of God

 Midian was the ancient name for the area to the immediate east of the Gulf of Aqaba, in what is now the extreme northwest of Saudi Arabia.
 Just like today’s Bedouin, the peoples of Midian were nomadic shepherds; entire family groups would lead their flocks of sheep and goats hundreds of miles in the course of a year around the Sinai Wilderness to the north of Midian, continually moving on to fresh grazing land.
 This, it seems, is what Moses was doing when he encountered the burning bush.
 If the desert in the above verse was the Sinai Wilderness, then the words “backside of the desert” - where the Mountain of God was from the perspective of Midian - must have referred to the extreme north of the region.
 This would be somewhere in what is now the Negev Desert, in southern Jordan, a land that in biblical times was called Edom.

 Moses and the Burning Bush by the Italian artist Domenico Feti (1613).
-According to the Old Testament, Moses first discovered Mount Sinai when the voice of God spoke to him there from the midst of a burning bush.
+According to the Old Testament, Moses first discovered Mount Sinai when the voice of God spoke to him there from

 In the early second millennium BC, the Hebrews, originally from what is now northern Iraq, migrated south into the Sinai Wilderness where they became a nomadic people.
 According to the Bible, God first revealed the whereabouts of Mount Sinai to one of these nomads, the prophet Abraham, around five centuries before the time of Moses.
 In the biblical account, two separate groups of Hebrews descended from Abraham’s grandsons, Jacob and Esau.
 Jacob’s line, the Israelites, settled in Canaan, while Esau’s line, the Edomites, established their kingdom of Edom around the Shara mountain range in the north-eastern Sinai Wilderness.
 It would seem, going by the burning bush account, that it was somewhere in this land of Edom that Mount Sinai was to be found.